 But when I found a delicious, adorable morsel of a restaurant called Nattamit, I knew I'd found my safe spot.
 Nestled into a small back garden parking lot in Old Town Silverdale, its hut-like tiny cottage displayed a variety of Thai art, plus cozy seating inside.

-Plus, the owner/chef is so kind, and the server so thoughtful, that their energy alone is worth the trip.
+The owner/chef is so kind, and the server so thoughtful, their energy alone is worth the trip.